sbugallo/mastering_python/docs_src/chapters/7_generators/coroutines.rst

 The same happens for the values that each coroutine produces.
 When we are at any given step, the return from calling ``send()`` corresponds to the value that the subcoroutine (the one that main is currently suspended at) has produced.
-When we throw an exception that is being handled, the sequence coroutine produces the value OK , which is propagated to the called (``main``), and which in turn will end up at main's caller.
+When we throw an exception that is being handled, the sequence coroutine produces the value OK, which is propagated to the called (``main``), and which in turn will end up at main's caller.